 The master plan amendment was approved by City Council on July 2, 2012.

-Stormwater improvements in the north park lawn area are currently in the design phase.
-Construction is expected to begin summer of 2014.
+Stormwater improvements in the north park lawn area and shoreline imrpvements near the boat launch area including removal of the concrete bulkhead are currently in construction.
+Construction is expected to be complete by the end of 2014.